AI for Code · A senior engineering team on standby

 Proof

-EarlyCore: Claude Code wired into GitHub and Jira.
+EarlyCore: the coding agent wired into GitHub and Jira.

 A senior engineering team that ships while you sleep

 EarlyCore was behind on roadmap.
 Hiring lagged.
 We installed a system that reads GitHub issues.
-Claude Code drafts the implementation.
+The coding agent drafts the implementation.
 Auto-review runs with full codebase context.
 Clean PRs surface for human sign-off.
-All of it sits on the 48X graph of every component in the codebase.
+All of it sits on the 48X Brain of every component in the codebase.

 Result